 A. They are facing lawsuits by some 10,000 people who are sick because of Ground Zero toxins.
 The federal government had told them that their liability would be taken care of.
 Now they face great financial loss simply because they were there in the country's time of need.

-Q. How does the bill provide an alternative to the current litigation system?
+Q. How does the bill take into account the current litigation system?